jaquith/snippets-and-tests/README.md

   it('should remove empty, null, and undefined values but leave others alone', () => {
     // the expression as a string
     const jsAsTextForTesting = cleanTheObject
-    // export the function we've wrapped the expression in const listOfExports = ['theExtension']
+    // export the wrapper functions
+    const listOfExports = ['theExtension']

-    // add a function wrapper around the whole expression to allow export and testing const beforeExpression = 'function theExtension (b) {\n' const afterExpression = '\nreturn b\n}'
+    // add a wrapper function around the whole expression to allow export and testing const beforeExpression = 'function theExtension (b) {\n' const afterExpression = '\nreturn b\n}'